 The good idea is to keep a few toys exclusively for stroller time.
 Look for activity-based toys to keep your toddler’s mind occupied, like Play-Doh, magnetic color pads and puzzles, and interactive books.

-3. Use your words and imagination.
+3. Use your words and images.

 Talking to your toddler and empathizing with them can go a long way.
 Rather than forcing them into the stroller and ignoring their pleas to get out, try and communicate with them.

-While you’re walking, have conversations with your toddler and show them different places.
+While walking, have conversations with your toddler and show them different places.
 For example, you could ask them things like, “Can you tell me the color of that building?” or other engaging questions to make them curious about their surroundings.

 You can also use silly sounds, sing their favorite songs, point towards different sights, and tell stories to your toddler.
 For example, one perfect game for stroller time is “I Spy.”